 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Macrophage engulfing bacteria.
-Coloured scanning electron micrograph (SEM) of a macrophage white blood cell (yellow) engulfing a Borrelia sp. bacterium (blue).
+Coloured scanning electron micrograph (SEM) of a macrophage white blood cell (orange) engulfing a Borrelia sp. bacterium (blue).
 The fine extensions of the macrophage flow round the bacteria and drag it up to the cell.
 This process is called phagocytosis.
 Macrophages are immune cells that phagocytose and destroy pathogens, dead cells and cellular debris.
 They are formed in the bone marrow and circulate in the blood.
-Magnification: x2080 when printed 10 centimetres wide.
+Magnification: x3750 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.